lylecoke/workplacebookmarlet/README.md

 posttoworkplace.js

-This is a raw javascript that enab le the bookmarket shortcut to work.
+This is a raw javascript that enable the bookmarket shortcut to work.
 Create a new shortcut on the Bookmarks bar and copy and past the code from the posttoworkplace.js file in to the URL field.
 Give it a name like Post to Workplace and save.

 Workplace bookmarlet Wiki Page https://github.com/lylecoke/workplacebookmarlet/wiki